tjelvar-olsson/tjelvar-olsson.github.io/_drafts/nordevcon.md

 The third danger scenario was a team with no disagreement at all.
-Although a team with shared passion can really "motor along", what happens if the team was running in the wrong direction form the start?
+Although a team with shared passion can really "motor along", what happens if the team was running in the wrong direction from the start?
 To avoid this scenario Jon's suggested solution was to take a step back and make sure that you think about the business value.
 What is the ultimate goal of the project?
 Will it make people happy?